elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 the solution to the challenge?
 All this code appears to do is print out words from a dictionary file.
 The `$key` used in the `passthru` command now has some sanitizing of the input: the characters `;`, `|`, and `&` are no longer allowed.
-This filter can be tried by tweaking the input from the previous challenge:
+This filter can be tried by tweaking the input from the previous challenge to print the `natas11` password for this level:
 `hacker dictionary.txt; cat /etc/natas_webpass/natas11; grep -i hacker`:

 ![Illegal Character](images/level_11/03_illegal_character.png)

-Great, this is expected: the character `;` is no longer allowed.
+This is expected as the character `;` is no longer allowed.

-So, the code runs the command:
+The code runs `passthru` with the command:

 ```
 $ grep -i $key dictionary